 U – turn on auto updating

-For subscriptions, the easiest thing to do is to have a static list of known things from a few classmates (i.e. initials_ww101).
+For subscriptions, it is easiest to just maintain a list of all of the things that have been assigned for the class (i.e. ww101_01, ww101_02, etc.)

 It would be cool if you:

 Used the linked_list library to maintain a local database